 There is another option if the train doesn’t sound enticing.
 Instead, you can take a bus that leaves at a similar time and costs around the same.
 This would mean you would travel from Brazil to Bolivia by bus only.
-You can check this option out on the website link mentioned above.
+You can check this option out here.

 6. Arrive in Santa Cruz!